nextstrain/auspice/README.md

 npm run dev
 ```

+to serve the datasets in your `data` folder.

 To download all the example datasets at once, the following helper command will populate the `/data` folder.

 ```bash